IEEE Founders Medal

-The IEEE Founders Medal is an award is presented for outstanding contributions in the leadership, planning, and administration of affairs of great value to the electrical and electronics engineering profession.
-It may be presented to an individual or team up to three in number.
+The IEEE Founders Medal is an award presented for outstanding contributions in the leadership, planning, and administration of affairs of great value to the electrical and electronics engineering profession.
+It may be presented to an individual or team of up to three in number.
 This medal was established by the Institute of Radio Engineers (IRE) in 1952.
 The medal continued to be awarded after the merge of the IRE with the American Institute of Electrical Engineers (AIEE) in 1963 to form the IEEE.

 Recipients of this medal receive a gold medal, bronze replica, certificate, and cash honorarium.

 The award is sponsored by the IEEE Foundation.

-Basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership, planning or administration of affairs related to the profession, major industry administrator, manager of a complex scientific mission.
+The basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership, planning or administration of affairs related to the profession, major industry administrator and manager of a complex scientific mission.
 An additional consideration may be service to the IEEE beyond normal expectations.